heijum/HTI/README.md

 # HTI
-hti is a token meme for anime lovers
+hti is a token meme for anime hentai lovers